-Just like last year, Chicago Loot Drop has something very special planned for the con.
-Once again, we’ve partnered with five talented local artists to bring to life the creative visions of five very special patients from Comer Children’s Hospital for the second edition of Drawing Dreams.
-We’ve asked these five children to describe themselves as a superhero.
-What sort of power(s) would they have?
+Just like last year, Chicago Loot Drop has something very special planned for C2E2.
+Once again, we’ve partnered with five talented local artists to bring to life the creative visions of five very special patients from Comer Children’s Hospital for our third edition of Drawing Dreams.
+We’ve asked these five children to describe themselves as a superhero: What sort of power(s) would they have?
 What would they do with those powers?
 What would their superhero name be?

 We took their responses to our five artists, who are creating a few sketches depicting what a comic book cover based on the children’s’ ideas could look like.

 GABO, also known as Gabriel Bautista is a Chicago based Illustrator who has worked for DC Comics, Image Comics and Oni Press.

 He is the artist for THE LIFE AFTER written by Joshua Hale Fialkov, published by Oni Press.